 By stimulating specific points on the body, Dr. Heather can help to restore healthy function to the body.

-The research makes it clear that chronic pain is bad for your physical health.
+The research makes it clear that chronic pain is detrimental for your physical health.
 Chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels.
 This puts hazardous stress on the cardio-vascular system.
 Chronic pain can cause elevated serum lipids and glucose levels.1

 - sleep disturbances